Trigas/tetragon-demo/READMEv3_with_crcdev.md

 kubectl exec -n tetragon-system ds/tetragon -- tetra getevents
 ```

-✅ Connections succeed, but appear in Tetragon and Grafana【10†starwars-observe-syscalls.yaml】.
+✅ Connections succeed, but appear in Tetragon and Grafana.

 ---

-### 2. Blocking (block_syscall_test.yml, starwars-block-xwing-ssh.yml)
+### Blocking Policy (block_syscall_test.yml, starwars-block-xwing-ssh.yml)

 - Hooks `sys_connect` / `__arm64_sys_connect`.
 - Matches **destination ports** (22 = SSH, 80 = HTTP) and/or **pod labels**.
-- Action: `Sigkill` → kill offending process【8†block_syscall_test.yml】【9†starwars-block-xwing-ssh.yml】.
+- Action: `Sigkill` → kill offending process.

 ⚠️ **Important:** In CRC, **LSM is not available**, so Tetragon cannot pre-block.
 Instead:

 - The syscall executes.
 - Tetragon detects violation.
 - The offending process is **killed after the syscall**.

-So enforcement is “detect then kill”, not “prevent at entry”.
+So enforcement is "detect then kill", not "prevent at entry".

 Example: